dottjt/plastic/other/unused/02-work-unused.md

 # part-2

+laid what was known to it's employees as the Machine of Profit™

 drenched in a cake of warm semen and indecent sweat.
 Mortal indecency sopping in the crimes of a sex-offender.

 I was a creep and a saboteur, and there was little I could do about it.